mplonski/lightnews/README.md

  group_name >
 ```

-Now command-line is set to work with group 3, named group_name (remember that server's name is not displayed in this mode).
+Now command-line is set to work with group no. 3 named group_name (remember that server's name is not displayed in this mode).
 In this mode you can simply run:

 ```
- > list
+ group_name > list
 123 >> example topic
 124 >> example topic
 125 >> example topic
 ```

-If you want to exit single-group mode, simply run:
+If you want to exit single-group mode, run:

 ```
 group_name > unsetgroup